jeffreyevans/spatialEco/README.md

     conf.interval - Calculates confidence interval for the mean or median of a distribution with unknown population variance

+	combine - Combines multiple rasters into an "all possible combinations" raster emulation the ESRI combine function, ratifies the output and includes a summary table of combinations and attributes that relates back to the raster values

     convexHull - Derives a convex hull of points using the alpha hull approach with adjustable tension.
                 Please note that due to licensing reasons, this function is only available in the GitHub